corcorf/tweetl/README.md

 # tweetl
 Containerised ETL pipeline for sentiment analysis of tweets.

-NB: this repo requires you to have your own API keys for Twitter and Slack
+NB: this repo requires you to have your own API keys for Twitter and Slack.
+You'll also need to have docker up and running on your machine.

 ## Usage:
 - rename or copy .env_example as .env